olson-sean-k/plexus-web/src/user-guide/graphs.md

 }
 ```

-Some topological views are strongly related and have common semantics.
-These
+Some entities and meta-entities are strongly related and have common semantics.
-views can be abstracted via traits.
-The `Edgoid` trait is implemented by
+These entities and their views can be abstracted via traits.
+The `ToArc` trait
-`ArcView` and `EdgeView` and allows either type to be converted into an arc or
+is implemented by `ArcView` and `EdgeView` and allows either type to be
-edge that forms a composite edge.
-Similarly, the `Ringoid` trait is implemented
+converted into an arc that participates in its composite edge.
+Similarly, the
-by `FaceView` and `Ring` and provides access to either type's interior arcs.
+`ToRing` trait is implemented by `FaceView` and `Ring` and allows either type to
+be converted into its associated ring.
+Geometric operation traits like
+`EdgeMidpoint` use these traits to accept related entities, for example.